Suraj LabAmazon software engineer building backend systems and side projects.

 • what gets corrected

-Those are not just feature questions.
-They are systems questions.
+Those are architecture questions, not just interface questions.

 What Changes